-A pilot filter of this type has already been installed in Martin Spring Canyon and has been shown to be effective; implementation of the remedy in Martin Spring Canyon will consist of installing a second spring collection box at a new seep adjacent to the original seep, installing new filter cartridges within the existing filter, and continuing operating this filter system.
-SWSC Spring has been dry since 2002, and installing a filter there is not proposed at this time but is reserved as a contingency.
+A pilot filter of this type has already been installed in Martin Spring Canyon and has been shown to be effective; implementation of the remedy in Martin Spring Canyon will consist of the installation of a second spring collection box at a new seep adjacent to the original seep, the installation of new filter cartridges within the existing filter, and the continuing operation of this filter system.
+SWSC Spring has been dry from 2002 to May 2007.
+However, the spring began flowing in May 2007 and continues to flow as of July 2007.
+In late May 2007, a water sample was collected from SWSC Spring, and as of July 2007, the results are pending.
+If the data show HE concentrations in water greater than the MCSs and if the water continues to flow, the Laboratory will submit additional text and drawings detailing the installation of a carbon-filter unit in SWSC Spring within 60 days of approval of this CMI plan.

-The remedial objective for the carbon filters placed on these springs is to treat RDX present in the spring waters to levels below the $10^{-5}$ risk-based standard for RDX of 6.1 μg/L.
+The remedial objective for the carbon filters placed on these springs is to treat RDX present in the spring waters to levels below the 10^{-5} risk-based standard for RDX of 6.1 μg/L.